 P.O.Box is not valid for this address type).

-INTERNATIONAL STUDENTS are required to have a home, mailing, and
+INTERNATIONAL STUDENTS are required to have a home, U.S. mailing, and

-To update parent addresses, please complete the update form -
+To update parent addresses, please send an email to email@example.com.

 Obtain Department/Instructor permission